 Next, set a bidding strategy.

-You can let Google optimize your strategy according to your goals and ad settings, but this is a recipe for wasted money (without realizing you’re wasting money).
+You can let Google optimize your strategy according to your goals and ad settings, but instead, we suggest you select a bidding strategy directly.

 You can also choose manual CPC bidding to assign a specific bid to specific keywords.
 This step is where the best possible optimizations come in, but it also requires a lot of manual fiddling, so it’s best left for advanced users.

-There are some bonus features provided by Google that you may want to take advantage of, including ad scheduling and ad extensions.
+There are some bonus features provided by Google that you may want to take advantage of, including ad scheduling and ad extensions (now called assets).

 Ad scheduling